 He collected his notes in slip-box in such a way that, it became his partner, main idea generator, and productivity engine.

 In the span of 30 years, Luhmann published 58 books and hundreds of articles.
 Even after his death, about a dozen more books on different topics like religion, politics, and education were published under his name, all based on the manuscripts lying around in his office.

 When he was asked about his secret to productivity, he always mentioned the slip-box.
 The slip-box helps you create a smart working or writing environment that helps to avoid resistance.

 The Slip-box manual

-And writing is the best facilitator for thinking, reading, learning, understanding and generating ideas we have.
-These notes build of as you go on.
+And writing is the best facilitator for thinking, reading, learning, understanding, and generating ideas we have.
+These notes build off as you go on.